Fort Ross

 Harbor Seal

-With an average size of 5-6 feet long and weight 200-300 pounds, the Harbor Seal is the smallest of the earless seal.
-With few sexual differences, male and female Harbor Seals have short limbs, small earholes and a coarse fur coat that lacks insulation that they receive from a thick layer of blubber.
-Their fur has a mottled coloration that varies widely in color from brown to silver or spotted black.
-Some seals are red from iron oxide in their fur; the origin of this is unknown, but some theorize it comes from the iron-rich sediments where they capture prey.
+Harbor seals are earless seals (Phocids) and are on average 5-6 feet long and weight 200–300 pounds.
+With few sexual differences, male and female Harbor Seals have short flippers, small earholes and a coarse fur coat that lacks insulation that they receive from a thick layer of blubber.
+Their fur has a mottled coloration that varies in color from brown to silver or spotted black.
+Some seals are red from iron oxide on their fur.
+The origin of this is unknown, but some theorize it comes from the iron-rich sediments where they capture prey.

 Fort Ross Harbor Seal Survey Instructions, by Jamie Hall